Plectranthus saccatus Benth.

 This is one of the more popular and well-known of the Plectranthus or spurflowers.
 It is known for its pretty flowers which are larger than those of most other plectranthus.

-Plectranthus saccatus is a soft, semi-succulent with a woody base.
+Plectranthus saccatus is a soft, semi-succulent shrub with a woody base.
 The branches are tinged with purple and have soft hairs.
 The leaves are bright green, have large teeth along the margin and are dotted with transparent gland dots beneath.
 The shrub reaches a height of about 1.2 m.
 The flowers may have some purple markings and are borne on one side of the stem.
-Flowering occurs from November to May.
+Flowering occurs in summer to autumn (from November to May).

 Plectranthus saccatus belongs to the sage or mint family (Lamiaceae) which has a very large representation in the Mediterranean regions.
 The family is characterised by aromatic leaves arranged in opposite pairs (decussate) and the two-lipped corolla.